 Inclusion is a Moving Target

 When thinking about inclusion, small changes can have a big impact on how people feel.
-The tips we’ve covered in this post are easy-to-implement ideas to make your workplace more inclusive in the short-term.
+The strategies we’ve covered in this post are easy-to-implement ideas to make your workplace more inclusive in the short-term.

 When it comes to a longer term solution, Cristina from The Center stresses that the focus should be on “actively work[ing] towards establishing a fully affirming work culture for staff.”
 She added that “building an inclusive workplace takes buy-in and leadership from the top levels, as well as financial resources for training and development.”